karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	  A.CallTo(() => encryption.CheckPassword("admin", "b"))).MustHaveHappened();
 	}

 The goal is to make each test as specific as possible while reducing any knowledge of anything which isn't necessary.
 Not only are the behavioral tests reasonably isolated from the implementation, but they are decently isolated from each other.
 This is also true of our interaction tests.
+Rather than breaking three over-burdened tests, a change to our implementation is likely to break a single test.
+It's as much a matter of how many tests can you isolate from such changes (or, put another way, what is the minimum number of tests you can expose) as well as how easy it is to repair the tests that must break.

 ### About Hitting The Database ###